 - Brio Ballroom, premier San Francisco meeting and event space with oversized windows overlooking the harbor, can be divided into three sections for over 30 guests for a seated banquet, or nearly 40 guests for a standing reception.
 When opened into one large room, the space accommodates up to 108 guests comfortably.

-- Junto, the 1,700-square-foot boardroom and event space has panoramic views of the bay and features advanced Samsung, McIntosh, and Control4 technology systems and equipment, including the striking 9-panel media wall, and multi-point video conferencing capabilities.
-The spectacular meeting room easily accommodates 64 seated and 113 guests reception-style.
-The floor-to-ceiling glass doors encompass 1,100 square feet of interior space, which slide away to reveal a sprawling 600-square-foot deck, ideal for breakout sessions, cocktail mixers and networking.
+- Junto, the 1,700-square-foot boardroom and event space has panoramic views of the bay and features advanced technology systems and equipment, including the striking 9-panel media wall, and multi-point video conferencing capabilities.
+The spectacular meeting room easily accommodates 60 seated and 100 guests reception-style.
+The floor-to-ceiling glass doors encompass 1,100 square feet of interior space, which slide away to reveal a sprawling 600-square-foot deck, ideal for engagement parties, business meetings and milestone celebrations.

 - Alexandrite Suite, a luxury venue featuring 5,000-square feet of living and entertaining space.
 Designed to create a fluid layout.
 Complete with floor-to-ceiling glass doors that fold away to connect the impeccably appointed interior with panoramic bay views.
-The space is suitable for a range of functions from business meetings for 12 guests to social events for up to 110 guests.
+The space is suitable for a range of functions from intimate business meetings for 12 guests to social standing reception-style events for up to 100 guests.

-Exemplifying innovation, technology, luxury, service and style, the unveiling in Spring 2014 transformed the Mansion into the extraordinary.
-The new, standout Alexandrite Suite and the 1,700-square-foot Junto meeting and event space, plus the renovation of its seven upper hillside cottages, have all been updated and perfected by a world-renowned design team.
+Marrying modern luxury and classic style, Mansion Guest Rooms, including the 5,000 square foot Alexandrite Suite, are located atop the property within the historic Mansion, originally built in 1885.
+The signature Alexandrite Suite and the 1,700-square-foot Junto meeting and event space, plus the renovation of its seven upper hillside cottages, have all been updated and perfected by a world-renowned design team innovation in Spring 2014.
 The spaces are seamlessly paired with leading, cutting-edge technology, the finest amenities, and brilliant views of Richardson Bay and the San Francisco skyline.

 The standout, 5,000-square-foot, two-bedroom suite draws its name from the rare gemstone that is acclaimed for its ability to dispel negative energy and absorb positive vibes from its surroundings.
 Alexandrite includes 3,500-square feet of indoor living space, and 1,500-square feet of outdoor entertaining and relaxation areas.

 The Alexandrite Suite is designed to create a fluid connection between the indoor and outdoor spaces with an open kitchen and dining room area that connects with a large, 1,500-square-foot outdoor patio.
-The gourmet kitchen, displaying blue jean granite countertops, is fit for a chef with exquisite appliances including a top-of-the-line range and convection oven.
-Additionally, the kitchen includes a fully stocked wine bar with special reserve Napa and Sonoma wines.
+The gourmet kitchen is fit for a chef, displaying blue jean granite countertops with exquisite appliances including a top-of-the-line range and convection oven.
 The dining room table seats 10 against a sparkling backdrop of panoramic bay views.

-The Suite's expansive, floor-to-ceiling glass patio doors fold away to create a seamless connection between inside and out, encouraging a relaxed and inviting atmosphere on the two-tiered deck.
-Featuring an outdoor bar, BBQ area and ample seating.
-The lower deck offers a more intimate setting with a fire pit and lounge seating.
+The Suite's expansive, floor-to-ceiling glass patio doors fold away to create a seamless connection between inside and out.
+The the two-tiered deck features an outdoor bar, with a BBQ area and ample seating alongside an intimate lounge style seating area around a firepit.

 The Alexandrite Suite includes a master bedroom, a guest suite, 2.5 bathrooms, and a private office.
 A secret door leading to the second floor of the mansion, has been designed to appear as a cabinet in the fitness center but is only noticeable and accessible by those staying in this suite.
 As a result, the two-bedroom suite can expand into an 11-room Mansion, perfect for corporate retreats, destination weddings, and multi-generational family getaways.

 Ideal for the traveling business executive, advanced technology features are one of the major highlights in the Alexandrite Suite.
 Front and center is a nine-panel Samsung media wall, ideal for life- size HD viewing experiences, multi-point video conferencing, Internet connectivity, and multi-viewing capabilities.
 Additionally, with Control4 touchscreens, guests will be able to control the entire Alexandrite Suite including the media wall, indoor temperatures, lighting, sound, window coverings, televisions, fireplaces and the hot tub.
-Keeping with the clean and contemporary design, sleek electronics accent the décor including McIntosh LED amplifiers, Wisdom speakers, a pop-up television in the footboard of the master suite and a stealth LCD screen hidden within the master bathroom mirror.
-The Alexandrite Suite can be reserved at rates from $10,000 per night.
-Additional Mansion rooms can be added in a variety of configurations.
+Keeping with the clean and contemporary design, sleek electronics accent the décor including LED amplifiers, Wisdom speakers, a pop-up television in the footboard of the master suite and a stealth LCD screen hidden within the master bathroom mirror.

 In 1967, a famous image of Pink Floyd shot by Baron Wolman during their very first visit to the US promoting their debut album The Piper at the Gates of Dawn, was photographed in the Mansion.
 A highlight of the second floor of the Mansion is the Piper Room, where band members of Pink Floyd spent time while in San Francisco during their first US concert tour.
-Named after the album they were promoting, The Piper Room has been restored to modern-day luxuries but plays homage to the band with historic photographs adorning the walls, Pink Floyd playing upon arrival and the legendary band's coffee table book displayed.
+Named after the album they were promoting, The Piper Room has been restored to modern-day luxuries but plays subtle homage to the band with historic photographs adorning the walls.
+To book the Piper Room can be booked as a Mansion Suite.

 Established as a husband-and-wife team of Taal Safdie and Ricardo Rabines, award-winning Safdie Rabines Architects strives for designs that are sensitive to the natural surroundings and context of each project.
 Most recently, they have completed projects including the Robert Paine Scripps Forum at the Scripps Institution of Oceanography, the Baldwin Hills Scenic Overlook State Park in Los Angeles, and the Harbor Drive Pedestrian Bridge in downtown San Diego.